-The procedures described in this protocol will be audited according to the Field Audit Plan (AD[05]).
-Additional quality assurance will be performed on data collected via these procedures according to the NEON Data and Data Product Quality Assurance and Control Plan (AD[06]).
+Quality assurance will be performed on data collected via these procedures according to the NEON Science Performance QA/QC Plan (AD[05]).

 4 SAMPLING SCHEDULE

 4.1 Sampling Frequency and Timing

 Dissolved gas chemistry sampling occurs in conjunction with water chemistry (RD[09] and RD[10]) sampling 26 times per year in wadeable and non-wadeable streams/rivers (approximately every other week) and 12 times per year in lakes.
 Samples should always be taken at the same time of day (i.e., 2 hours following sunrise +/- 1hr) in both lakes and streams in order to minimize errors incurred by natural diel variations in dissolved gases.